COST-ELTeC/ELTeC-data/README.md

 #### verbFreq.xsl

-This is a simple XSLT script which produces a list of all distinct lemmas marked with pos code `VERB` and their frequencies in the nominated corpus.
+The XSLT script `verbFreq.xsl` produces a list of all distinct lemmas marked with pos code `VERB` and their frequencies in the nominated corpus.
 Only lemmas with frequencies above 100 are listed,  in descending frequency order.

 To run it for corpus [xxx] use the following command line:
 ~~~~